adrianHards/adrianHards/README.md

 ## Hello, World!

 I enjoy creating [web apps](https://adrianhards.github.io/) and _how to_ guides.
 Feel free to [reach](https://www.linkedin.com/in/adrianhards/) out if you'd like to connect.
-Thanks for visiting!

 <br>

 ## Hackathons
-A selection of hackathons I've participated in to date.
+A selection of hackathons I've participated in.

 <table>
   <thead>